winsonfzyang/RWorkshop/README.md

 # R-Workshop
 This repository contains all the resources for the R-Workshop.

+To get start, you can either clone or download the repository.

 ## Learning Objectives
 This is a two-day hands on workshop based on the book [R for Data Science](http://r4ds.had.co.nz/).
 You will learn how to visualize, transform, and model data in R and work with date-times, character strings, and untidy data formats.
 Along the way, you will learn and use many packages from the tidyverse including ggplot2, dplyr, tidyr, readr, purrr, tibble, stringr, lubridate, and forcats.